 In the detailed itinerary below, we give our recommendations on campsites to stay along the route.
 Camping is a wonderful way to enjoy the nature and fresh air of Umbria, while keeping costs to a minimum.

-If camping isn’t your thing, you can find a range of accommodation options from budget to luxury on booking.com.
+If camping really isn’t your thing, you can find a range of accommodation options from budget to luxury on booking.com.
+We’ve also included a few self-catered properties and apartments below for each part of the province.

 How to get around Umbria